Study suggests more older women may benefit from bone drugs

 An IV infusion of generic Reclast costs $200 to $500, depending on insurance and other factors, several doctors said.
 Other bisphosphonates may give similar benefits “but we can’t be certain of that,” Reid said.

-The benefits also can’t be assumed to extend to women under 65 or to men, said Dr. Clifford J. Rosen of Maine Medical Center Research Institute and an editor at the medical journal.
+The benefits also can’t be assumed to extend to women younger than 65 or to men, said Dr. Clifford Rosen of Maine Medical Center Research Institute and an editor at the medical journal.

 Gauging a patient’s risk and need for treatment should focus on age and previous broken bones, not just the bone mineral density score, Rosen said.